RosettaCommons/demos/protocol_capture/ligand_water_docking/README.md

 #### Scripts:

-Use find_waters_pymol.py to identify waters within the protein/ligand interface.
+Use `find_waters_pymol.py` to identify waters within the protein/ligand interface.
 The script takes 3 arguments, each specifying a PDB file (protein.pdb, ligand.pdb, water.pdb).
 This script requires that you have installed pymol as a python library

-The script "ligand_properties_from_bcl" requires that you download and install BCL, available from the Meiler Lab website, www.meilerlab.org
+The script `ligand_properties_from_bcl` requires that you download and install BCL, available from the Meiler Lab website, www.meilerlab.org

 #### Required flags: